Pyrexiaa/UMHackathon_BalaenaQuant/README.md

 QuantPilot/
 │
 ├── docs/                               # Documentation resources
-│   └── backtesting.md                  # User guide for running the backtester
+│   └── api_reference/                  # Reference documentation for library classes and functions
-│
+│   └── tutorials/                      # Step-by-step user guides and examples for using the library │
-├── examples/                           # Example scripts demonstrating how to use the backtester │   └── simple_backtesting.py           # A simple example of a strategy backtest │
+├── examples/                           # Example scripts demonstrating how to use the backtester │   └── single_backtesting.py           # A simple example of a strategy backtest │
 ├── experimental/                       # Experimental modules and in-development features │
 ├── quantpilot/                         # Main source code for the QuantPilot system │   ├── data/                           # Data loading and preprocessing utilities │   │   ├── api/                        # External API integrations (e.g., price feeds)
 │   │   └── loader/                     # Functions to load and prepare data from various sources